 As your child gets older, they may still need surgeries to lengthen the affected leg, but a growing prosthesis helps maintain more length in a limb.

 We often use this technique in children younger than age 12 — the patients who need the most limb lengthening.

 Our Pediatric Bone Tumor and Sarcoma Program was the first interdisciplinary program in the nation, and our dedicated team has focused on bone tumors in children, teens and young adults for more than 20 years.

 Seattle Children’s has several surgeons who perform limb-sparing surgery.
 All are trained in both pediatric orthopedic surgery and musculoskeletal oncologic surgery — Drs.
 Suzanne M. Yandow, Ernest “Chappie” U. Conrad and Antoinette W. Lindberg.
 Only about a dozen surgeons in the country have this dual training.

 We have performed more than 400 limb-sparing procedures for young patients who come from throughout the United States.

 What is involved in limb-sparing surgery?

-Your child will first have a biopsy to confirm she is a good candidate for limb-sparing surgery.
-Then she will have chemotherapy to shrink the tumor before surgery.
+Your child will first have a biopsy by their sarcoma surgeon to confirm they are a good candidate for limb-sparing surgery.

-During surgery, your child’s doctor will remove the affected part of the bone and replace it with an implant — either a bone transplant or a metal prosthesis, such as an artificial joint.
+During surgery, your child’s doctor will remove the affected part of the bone and replace it with an implant — either a bone transplant (bone graft) or a metal prosthesis, such as an artificial joint.